jknorpp/digital-frame/README.md

 Follow this tutorial to install all components needed to run flickr_download: http://learningthings.info/index.php/2016/07/25/learning-to-download-flickr-photos-using-python-and-flickrapi/

 flickr_download calls the script
--k <api key> sets my public API-key
+-k <api key> sets public API-key
--s <api secret> sets my secret key
+-s <api secret> sets secret key
--d <set id> defines the album (or set) of my Flickr Stream I want to download
+-d <set id> defines the album (or set) of Flickr Stream you want to download
 -t calls for authentication